lupyuen/lupyuen.github.io/src/flash.md

 # Flash BL602 Firmware with Linux, macOS and Windows

-Follow these steps to flash a BL602 Firmware Binary File (like `sdk_app_helloworld.bin`) on our Linux (x64 and Arm64), macOS or Windows computer.
+Follow these steps to flash a BL602 Firmware Binary File (like `sdk_app_helloworld.bin`) from Linux (x64 and Arm64), macOS and Windows to PineCone.

-(On Windows: Use plain old Windows CMD Command Prompt, not WSL)
+(On Windows: Use plain old Windows CMD Command Prompt to execute the commands, not WSL)

 ##  Install rustup